Getting Stopped by the Police: What and What Not to Do

-Beyond trying to remain calm, it’s important that you comply with the police.
+Beyond trying to remain calm, it’s important that you comply with law enforcement officers.
 This means locating a spot that will keep both you and the officer safe – you shouldn’t pull over in an area that will place either of you in danger.
 If you’re being pulled over at night, try to ensure the spot is in a well-lit area.
-We aslo suggest turning on your interior lights once you’re stopped at night as well.
+We also suggest turning on your interior lights once you’re stopped at night as well.

 Make sure to signal your intentions by activating your turn signal and slowing down.
 Once you’ve brought your car to a stop, put it into park if you have an automatic transmission, or neutral and engage your emergency brake if you have a manual transmission.

 We’ve heard different opinions from police officers regarding shutting off the engine of the car.
 The biggest concern voiced by officers is dealing with cars that won’t start after the stop is complete.
 We recommend you do turn off your motor vehicle, and simply leave your keys in the ignition.

 You should roll down your driver’s side window, and if your car has dark tint, it’s a good idea to roll all of your windows down, especially at night.
 Turn off the radio or any other entertainment devices and place your hands on the steering wheel.
 The officer’s first consideration will be their own safety, and if your hands are visible and on the wheel, they won’t perceve you as a threat.
 Wait for the officer to approach, and allow them to speak first.

 The officer will likely ask you for your driver’s license, registration and proof of insurance.
 You should obtain the documents slowly and without any extra movements or actions.
 Be deliberate in getting these documents, and once you hand them to the officer, place your hands back on the steering wheel so they are visible.